ericwang4904/Canvas_API/README.md

 3. Installing app requirements

-Run `pip install -r requirements.txt` to install the relevant modules the program is using.
+Run the `setup.sh` to install the relevant modules the program is using.
 Alternatively, just do `pip install requests` to install the latest version, as it is the sole dependancy.

-Alternatively, run `setup.sh` to create a virtual environment for python (might be better for future stability).

 ## Setup
 1. Setting up the API token